DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_3_data_warehouse/homework.md

 <b>SETUP:</b></br>
 Create an external table using the fhv 2019 data. </br>
-Create a materialized table using the fhv 2019 data (do not partition or cluster this table). </br>
+Create a table in BQ using the fhv 2019 data (do not partition or cluster this table). </br>
 Data can be found here: https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/fhv </p>

 ## Question 1: